2018 New York Yankees season

-The 2018 New York Yankees season was the 116th season for the New York Yankees.
-This was the team's first season without manager Joe Girardi since 2007, and first season with manager Aaron Boone.
-The Yankees defeated the Oakland Athletics in the Wild Card Game before losing to the Boston Red Sox in four games in the Division Series.
+The 2018 New York Yankees season was the 116th season for the New York Yankees franchise in Major League Baseball.

+This was the team's first season since 2007 without manager Joe Girardi, and its first season under manager Aaron Boone.
+The Yankees finished the regular season with a record of 100–62, earning the first of the two American League wild card postseason spots.
+They defeated the Oakland Athletics in the Wild Card Game by a score of 7–2 before losing to the Boston Red Sox in four games in the Division Series.

 Offseason

 After the 2017 season, the Yankees decided not to retain Joe Girardi as their manager.
 The Yankees hired former player Aaron Boone to succeed him on December 4, 2017.

 Transactions

 On December 9, 2017, the Yankees traded All-star second baseman Starlin Castro and two minor league prospects to the Miami Marlins for reigning NL MVP Giancarlo Stanton.
 The deal was made official December 11.
 After the deal was announced, General Manager Brian Cashman received a contract extension for 5 years, reportedly worth $25 million.

 On December 12, 2017, the first day of the MLB Winter Meetings, the Yankees traded Chase Headley and Bryan Mitchell to the San Diego Padres for Jabari Blash.
 This will be Headley's second stint with the Padres.

 On February 20, 2018, the Yankees acquired infielder Brandon Drury from the Arizona Diamondbacks in a three team trade along with the Tampa Bay Rays.
 As part of the deal, the Yankees sent prospect Nick Solak to the Rays and Arizona received prospect Taylor Widener along with Steven Souza Jr. from Tampa Bay.
 To make room for Drury on the 40-man roster, the Yankees traded Blash to the Los Angeles Angels for a PTBNL or cash considerations.

 On March 12, 2018, the Yankees signed second baseman Neil Walker to a 1-year, $4 million contract.